Mac Software Update Not Working: Possible Causes and Solutions

 Step 1.
 Open "Activity Monitor" from the "Finder > Applications > Utilities".

 Step 3.
-A new window will emerge after double-clicking on the software update process.
+A new window will appear after double-clicking on the software update process.

-If the Quit button is unresponsive or not working, you can choose "Force Quit".
-Read this article to learn more about how to force quit an application on Mac.
+If the Quit button is unresponsive or not working, you can choose "Force Quit" to close an application on your Mac.

 Apps Unresponsive?
 Force Quit on Mac when Frozen